Agent-based model in biology: Aquatic population dynamics

 A model is proposed to study the population dynamics of two species of macrophytes.
 Aquatic plants play a vital role in the ecosystems in which they live as they may provide shelter and food for other aquatic organisms.
 However, they may also have harmful impacts such as the excessive growth of non-native plants or eutrophication of the lakes in which they live leading to anoxic conditions.
 Given these possibilities, it is important to understand how the environment and other organisms affect the growth of these aquatic plants to allow mitigation or prevention of these harmful impacts.

 Potamogeton pectinatus is one of the aquatic plant agents in the model.
 It is an annual growth plant that absorbs nutrients from the soil and reproduces through root tubers and rhizomes.
 Reproduction of the plant is not impacted by water flow, but can be influenced by animals, other plants, and humans.
 The plant can grow up to two meters tall, which is a limiting condition because it can only grow in certain water depths, and most of its biomass is found at the top of the plant in order to capture the most sunlight possible.
 The second plant agent in the model is Chara aspera, also a rooted aquatic plant.
-One major difference in the two plants is that the latter reproduces through the use of very small seeds called oospores and bulbills which are spread via the flow of water.
+One major difference in the two plants is that the latter reproduces through the use of very small seeds called oospores and bulbils which are spread via the flow of water.
 Chara aspera only grows up to 20 cm and requires very good light conditions as well as good water quality, all of which are limiting factors on the growth of the plant.
 Chara aspera has a higher growth rate than Potamogeton pectinatus but has a much shorter life span.
 The model also considered environmental and animal agents.
 Environmental agents considered included water flow, light penetration, and water depth.
 Flow conditions, although not of high importance to Potamogeton pectinatus, directly impact the seed dispersal of Chara aspera.
 Flow conditions affect the direction as well as the distance the seeds will be distributed.
 Light penetration strongly influences Chara aspera as it requires high water quality.
 Extinction coefficient (EC) is a measure of light penetration in water.
 As EC increases, the growth rate of Chara aspera decreases.
 Finally, depth is important to both species of plants.
 As water depth increases, the light penetration decreases making it difficult for either species to survive beyond certain depths.